Course detail: Electromagnetic Effects Aircraft Level Testing and FAA Requirements

-It is recommended you have taken the following course prior to taking this course::
+It is recommended you have taken the following course prior to taking this course:

-Early registration course fee: $2,495 if you register and pay by the early registration deadline (45 days prior to the first day of class).
+Early registration fee: $2,495 if you register and pay by the early registration deadline (45 days prior to the first day of class).

 U.S. Federal Employee Discount